Artemis I: Background

-Artemis I was outlined by NASA as Exploration Mission 1 (EM-1) in 2012, at which point it was set to launch in 2017 (Note: The Space Launch System was originally mandated by Congress in the NASA Authorization Act of 2010 to be ready for flight before the end of 2016.) as the first planned flight of the Space Launch System (SLS) and the second uncrewed test flight of the Orion Multi-Purpose Crew Vehicle.
+Artemis I was outlined by NASA as Exploration Mission 1 (EM-1) in 2012, at which point it was set to launch in 2017 (Note: The Space Launch System was originally mandated by Congress in the NASA Authorization Act of 2010 to be ready for flight before the end of 2016.) as the first planned flight of the SLS and the second uncrewed test flight of the Orion Multi-Purpose Crew Vehicle.
 The initial plans for EM-1 called for a circumlunar trajectory during a seven-day mission.

 In January 2013, it was announced that the Orion spacecraft's service module was to be built by the European Space Agency and named the European Service Module.
 In mid-November 2014, construction of the SLS core stage began at NASA's Michoud Assembly Facility (MAF).
 In January 2015, NASA and Lockheed Martin announced that the primary structure in the Orion spacecraft used on Artemis I would be up to 25% lighter compared to the previous one (EFT-1).
 This would be achieved by reducing the number of cone panels from six (EFT-1) to three (EM-1), reducing the total number of welds from 19 to 7 and saving the additional mass of the weld material.
 Other savings would be due to revising its various components and wiring.
 For Artemis I, the Orion spacecraft was to be outfitted with a complete life support system and crew seats but would be left uncrewed.

 In February 2017, NASA began investigating the feasibility of a crewed launch as the first SLS flight.
 It would have had a crew of two astronauts and the flight time would have been shorter than the uncrewed version.
 However, after a months-long feasibility study, NASA rejected the proposal, citing cost as the primary issue, and continued with the plan to fly the first SLS mission uncrewed.

 In March 2019, then-NASA administrator Jim Bridenstine proposed moving the Orion spacecraft from SLS to commercial rockets, either the Falcon Heavy or Delta IV Heavy, to comply with the schedule.
 The mission would require two launches: one to place the Orion spacecraft into orbit around the Earth, and a second carrying an upper stage.
 The two would then dock while in Earth orbit, and the upper stage would ignite to send Orion to the Moon.
 The idea was eventually scrapped.
 One challenge with this option would be carrying out that docking, as Orion is not planned to carry a docking mechanism until Artemis III.
 The concept was shelved in mid-2019, due to another study's conclusion that it would further delay the mission.